oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 | Time to complete                  | 5 minutes

 ## Purpose
-In this code sample, you will learn how to use Intel optimized XGBoost published as part of Intel® oneAPI AI Analytics Toolkit.
+In this code sample, you will learn how to use Intel optimizations for XGBoost published as part of Intel® oneAPI AI Analytics Toolkit.
 The sample also illustrates how to set up and train an XGBoost* model on datasets for prediction.
 It also demonstrates how to use software products that can be found in the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 ## Key Implementation Details